TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 Finally to connect the Python server with the Nuke client:

-0. (If you have stopped your container, follow the "Run Docker container" section again)
+0. (If you have stopped your container, follow the [Run Docker container](https://github.com/TheFoundryVisionmongers/nuke-ML-server/blob/master/INSTALL.md#run-docker-container) section again)
 1. In the running docker container, query the ip address:
 ```
 hostname -I